 Three foods you could never live without?

-Good coffee, good bread, dessert after dinner
+Good coffee, good bread, pasta

 Blueberries, raspberries or strawberries?